 (Note that whether a particular course is scheduled depends on faculty availability and student demand.)

 Wisconsin Coalition Against Domestic Violence Clinical Program

-The Law School offers an externship program (clinical) for students at the Wisconsin Coalition Against Domestic Violence (WCADV).
+The Law School offers an externship program (clinical) for students at End Domestic Abuse Wisconsin (formerly the Wisconsin Coalition Against Domestic Violence).
 Students assist with legal inquiries and research regarding domestic violence issues.